Fernando Martínez (Spanish footballer): Almería

 On 5 July 2017, Fernando signed a two-year contract with fellow second-division club UD Almería.
 Second-choice to René, he renewed his contract with the Rojiblancos for a further two seasons on 22 May 2019.

 Fernando became a regular starter under new manager Guti, and agreed to a further extension until 2022 on 27 April 2020.
 He only missed one game in 42 in the 2021–22 campaign, and Almería returned to La Liga after seven years as champions; in the process, he was awarded the Ricardo Zamora Trophy.

-Fernando made his Spanish top-flight debut on 14 August 2022 at the age of 32, in a 1–2 home loss to Real Madrid.
+Fernando made his Spanish top-flight debut on 14 August 2022 at the age of 32, in a 2–1 home loss to Real Madrid.
 The following 19 January, he again renewed his link with the Andalusians, now until 2025.

+On 2 July 2025, having spent the better part of two seasons as backup to Luís Maximiano, Fernando agreed to a one-year extension.